 The tea-producing bush has dark green, thick leaves and delicate white blossoms.
 The finest teas are made from the top two leaves and bud of each of the plant’s shoot.
 Using other plucked leaves from the sprig produces a stronger, more bitter tasting brew.

-On the other hand, white tea has limited processing, which gives it its light, delicate color and soft flavor.
+On the other hand, white tea undergoes very limited processing, which gives it a light, delicate color and soft flavor.

 Most tea is grown on large plantations – sometimes referred to as tea estates or gardens.
-While Camellia sinensis can grow to great heights, the plants are kept cut to under three feet in size for tea harvesting.
+While the tea plan can grow to great heights, the plants are kept cut to under three feet in size for tea harvesting.

-This regular pruning encourages dense growth, and makes plucking easier and more efficient.
+This regular pruning of the bush encourages dense growth, and makes plucking easier and more efficient.

-Harvesting leaves and buds for fine tea grades is still done manually.
-According to The New Tea Book by Sara Perry, an experienced tea leaf plucker – usually a woman – can pick enough shoots in one day to produce nine pound of finished tea, equal to 1,800 cups of tea.
+Harvesting leaves and buds for fine grades of tea still done manually.
+According to The New Tea Book by Sara Perry, an experienced tea leaf plucker – usually a woman – can pick enough shoots in one day to produce nine pounds of finished tea, equal to 1,800 cups of tea.